steffitan23/cubstart-website/static/media/hw1.14e31b1c02997ca7f28b.md

 2. Open your text editor of choice in the folder and create a new file.
 3. Save (Ctrl/Command + S) that new file in your "Cubstart Web" folder and name it **index.html**.
     - Think of this as the homepage of your site!
-4. **OPTIONAL**: If you want to use your own images on your site, create a new folder within your "Cubstart Web" folder named "**assets**".
+4. Create a new folder within your "Cubstart Web" folder named "**assets**".
     - This "assets" folder is where you can put images from your local computer that you want to display on your site (e.g. a selfie)

 At the end of setup, your **Cubstart Web** folder should look something like this: